 If you’ve heard me give a performance management presentation, you know one of my favorite topics is the pursuit of improved performance in call centers.
 When I first started using them as my prototypical example several years ago, organizations were in the midst of moving call centers offshore.
 Less expensive human agents and AI-based electronic agents would allow organizations to reduce their costs and provide higher levels of service – or, at least, so the vendors and consultants claimed.

-As I wrote last year in Contact Professional (web site no longer active, PDF), most of these efficiency metrics don’t consider the level of service from the customer’s point of view.
+As I wrote last year in Contact Professional (web site no longer active, PDF), most of these efficiency call center metrics don’t consider the level of service from the customer’s point of view.
 As such, the don’t answer fundamental questions such as the following:

 - Should service level focus on how long a caller waits before starting to talk to someone (often called availability) or instead how long it takes to get his or her question answered (often called speed of answer)?

 - If a call center focuses on availability, should it track the average delay time for all callers or the longest delay for any one caller?

 - In other words, do individual customers care that the average delay was 45 seconds or that the delay when they called was 45 seconds?

 - Furthermore, do they care that they normally only wait 45 seconds or that they occasionally have to wait 180 seconds?

 While average delay is a potentially useful internal metric, it is difficult to tie it to any outcome objective and therefore rarely belongs on a performance management scorecard.
 On the other hand, since customers tend to remember their most negative experiences, ‘longest delay of any one caller’ is usually a better quantitative indicator of customer satisfaction.